the-reefshark/tp/docs/UserGuide.md

 - Specifically, this command will change the state of the bug.
 - The `STATE` is **mandatory**.
 - State can only be **backlog, todo, ongoing** or **done** (case-insensitive).
-- If the `STATE` is the same with the initial state of the bug, no change will be made.
+- If the `STATE` is the same as the initial state of the bug, no change will be made.
 - The `INDEX` must refer to an existing bug (e.g. we cannot move the fifth bug in the List view if there are only four bugs).

 Examples: